anupchand/anupchand/README.md

-🚀 Hello, my name is Anup Chand and I am an aspiring web developer with basic knowledge of HTML, CSS, SASS, JavaScript, and Responsive Web Design.
+🚀 Hello, my name is Anup Chand and I am an aspiring web developer with basic knowledge of
+:hammer_and_wrench: HTML, CSS, SASS, JavaScript, and Responsive Web Design.

 I have obtained some certifications to further my skills in these areas.